SpongePowered/SpongeDocs/source/users/forge.rst

 Forge Mods in a Sponge Server
 -----------------------------

-At present, the only implementation of Sponge *in development* is as a Forge coremod.
+At present, the only official implementation of Sponge *in development* is as a Forge coremod.
 Therefore, you must be running a Forge server to use the Sponge API (via Sponge coremod).
 Forge-compatible mods should be fully functional in this environment, provided they are updated to work with